The Father's Temple Worship System Today

 In order to clearly understand what Paul was talking about when he said "You are the Temple of God", one must first understand the following four terms and conditions of both the Old and the New Covenants:

-1. The spiritual presence of God will not dwell in an unholy place.
+The spirit-presence of God will not dwell in an unholy place.

-2. The spiritual presence of God will leave a place that becomes unholy.
+The spirit-presence of God will leave a place that becomes unholy.

 Under the Old Agreement with Israel